 EU/EEA, exchange and doctoral students

-If you are an EU student, or you will be studying in Sweden on the basis of an exchange program, or you will be applying for doctoral studies, you will be exempted from paying tuition fees at public higher education institutions in Sweden.
+If you are an EU student, or you will be studying in Sweden on the basis of an exchange program, or you will be applying for doctoral studies, you will be exempt from paying tuition fees at public higher education institutions in Sweden.
 However, you will have to pay a small but compulsory registration fee (kåravgift, in Swedish) to the student union of your university.
-In general, the student union fee is around SEK 300 SEK or approximately EUR 30 per semester.
+In general, the student union fee is around 300 SEK or approximately 30 EUR per semester.
 Upon your payment of the student union fee, you will receive a student card (studentkort) that entitles you to receive discounts at, for example, the public transportation system or stores, receive student support or participate in many activities to facilitate your social integration at your university in Sweden.
 Be advised that without your valid studentkort, you can't take any exams at university in Sweden.

 Although you don't have to pay tuition fees at public higher education institutions in Sweden, you will have to pay for your textbooks, accommodation and living expenses.